-In 1970 Saundra Brown was the first black woman accepted for the Oakland Police Department’s Recruits Academy.
+In 1970, Saundra Brown was the first black woman accepted into the Oakland Police Department’s Recruits Academy.

 “I’m kind of optimistic”